operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 For more background on Admission webhooks, refer to the [Kubebuilder documentation](https://book.kubebuilder.io/reference/admission-webhook.html) or the [official Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 You can also refer to the [Kubebuilder webhook walkthrough](https://book.kubebuilder.io/cronjob-tutorial/webhook-implementation.html), which is similar in content to this guide.
-Kubebuilder also has a guide that walks through implementing webhooks for their example `CronJob` resource.

 ### Create Validation Webhook